 You can be a mid-career film maker or a first time director.
 We do not, however, accept films from student film-makers.

-The application process opens on 1st October, 2014 and 21st, Nov closing midnight IST.
+The application process opens on October 1st , 2014 and the final date for submission is November 21st, 2014 midnight IST.

-All applicants will be notified by end January, 2015.
+All applicants will be notified by the end of January, 2015.

 Our review process is rigorous.
 A panel of expert screeners from the Indian Documentary Foundation and the Chicken & Egg team shall review every application, looking at prospective projects thoroughly, fairly, and from multiple perspectives.

 We’re looking for: